When we arrived in Riverrun, we were greeted by Brynden and Edmure Tully. "No Lysa?" I asked Robb quietly.

 "I never realized I would miss her so much.
 You don't know how much a person means to you until they're gone."

 "Isn't that the truth," she said.
 She looked out the window at the river.

 "I'll let you have your peace," I told her.
 She smiled sadly as I left.
 I bumped into Brynden in the hall.
 "How did the chat with Edmure go?"
 I asked.

-"If only he wasn't so careless.
+"If only he weren't so careless.
 Strategy is more important than force, especially with our numbers."

-"I'm going to go find Robb.
-You should talk to your Catelyn; she could use some family right now."
+"I'm going to find Robb.
+You should talk to Catelyn.
+She could use some family right now."